When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Methodology

 \subsection{Benchmark Collection and Annotation}

-\paragraph{(1) Initial benchmark selection.} We followed a three-stage, criteria-driven process to construct a representative and analytically meaningful benchmark set.
-Our goals were to include benchmarks that (i) influence current LLM evaluation practice, (ii) are sufficiently adopted to support longitudinal analysis, and (iii) vary along dimensions relevant to our hypotheses.
+\paragraph{(1) Initial benchmark selection.} We used a three-stage, criteria-driven process to construct a representative benchmark set, focusing on benchmarks that (i) are actively used in contemporary LLM evaluation, (ii) provide sufficient longitudinal data, and (iii) vary along dimensions relevant to our hypotheses.